proxytranslation/user-docs/workbench/workflow/workflow.md

 Take TPQC, the workflow with the most participants, for example.

-Each **approved** segment is assigned to the Translator role.
-When finished with a segment (either through manual edits, automatic translation or via XLIFF importing), the translator may click on the Confirm tick to declare that segment cleared for that phase and send it to the next role, the _proofreader_.
+1. Each **approved** segment is assigned to the Translator role.

+2. When finished with a segment (either through manual edits, automatic translation or via XLIFF importing), the translator clicks on the Confirm tick to declare that segment cleared for that phase and send it to the next role, the _proofreader_.

-The _proofreader_ (and everyone) may use Filters to display only those segments that are assigned to that role.
+3. The _proofreader_ (and much everyone else) may use Filters to display only those segments that are assigned to that role.
 He takes the segments sent by the Translator, edits them, changes their wording as required.
-When finished with an entry, the _proofreader_ clicks on the Confirm tick, sending the segment along to Quality Check.
+When finished with an entry, the _proofreader_ clicks on the Confirm tick, sending the segment along to _Quality Check_.

+And so on.
 This cycle is then repeated until a segment (more to the point, _all_ segments) reach the final workflow role, that of the Customer, who approves translated entries.

 A few things to keep in mind: